MechMania-29/final-tournament/README.md

 ---

 This repository contains games from the final tournament.
+Below is a list of the games and their results.

 # 391Survivors vs SEND DUDES